 There are sections of the lake, Mississquoi Bay and St. Albans Bay, for instance, that are so polluted with phosphorus that potentially deadly blue-green algae blooms are a yearly occurrence.
 People cannot swim in the lake during these blooms and dogs have actually died from drinking the water.

 There are many sources that are polluting the lake including point sources such as wastewater treatment facilities and non-point sources including developed areas with impervious surfaces and the resulting storm water run-off, forests, stream bank erosion, and unpaved roads.
 We also know that agricultural run-off from cropland and pasture has had a significant impact, especially in certain parts of the lake like the Mississquoi Bay.
-It is incumbent on us to turn this around.

 H.586 endeavors to address some of the factors that may be contributing to the phosphorus loading of the lake.
 The goal is to be proactive in light of the Environmental Protection Agency's requirement that we have a plan to address the Total Maximum Daily Load (TMDL), which is the allowable amount of phosphorus that can enter the lake.
 H.586 would require the certification of small farms to assure they are in compliance with Accepted Agricultural Practices (AAP), which are the basis of Vermont's Agricultural Nonpoint Source Water Quality Program.
 What we found surprising as we took testimony was the fact that so many people who own farm animals have no idea what the AAPs are or that they needed to be following them.
 It is clear that education and outreach will be very important as we move forward.